 With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, up to 7 statistics credits from a UW–Madison undergraduate degree are allowed to count toward minimum graduate degree credits.
+With program approval, up to 7 credits from a UW–Madison undergraduate degree are allowed to count toward minimum graduate degree credits.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 UW–Madison University Special